 Then, I like to stand each piece on its side (photo on the left below) and slice through it length-wise (now you have 16 thin rectangles).
 Stack 2 or 4 of the pieces, cut on the diagonal, and repeat.
 You'll end up with 32 small triangles.

-Bake the tempeh in a 375 degree oven for 20 to 22 minutes, and that's it!
-Pretty simple, right?
-I love how the peanut sauce gets dry in the oven and creates a deep, meaty color.
+Bake tempeh in a 375 degree oven for 20 to 22 minutes.
+You'll notice that the peanut sauce gets dry in the oven and darkens in color.

 I wanted to keep this recipe as quick and simple as possible for you, so the recipe doesn't recommend steaming or marinating the tempeh before baking it.